 If your claim passes the initial assessment, the matter will then proceed to mediation, where our mediator will try to help the parties to resolve the dispute.
 If the parties fail to reach an agreement through mediation, the matter will then proceed to adjudication, during which SIDREC’s adjudicator will conduct a hearing of the matter and issue a decision.

-Mediation is an effective way of resolving disputes without the need to go to court.
-It involves a mediator who is an independent third party.
-The mediator’s role is to help the parties communicate and reach an agreement that is acceptable to both parties.
+The mediator’s role is to help the parties communicate and reach an agreement and outcome that is acceptable to both parties.

-Mediation meetings are informal, practical and common sense in approach.
-The mediation process is a confidential one and the discussions will not be disclosed to any party outside SIDREC.
+The mediation process is confidential and the discussions may not be disclosed to any party outside of SIDREC’s dispute resolution process.

 A mediator is a neutral third party who interposes between two conflicting parties for the purpose of assisting them in settling their differences.
 The mediator’s role is to listen to the parties, help the parties understand each other’s viewpoints regarding the dispute and facilitate the negotiation of a voluntary resolution to the case.

-Adjudication is a hearing of a dispute that will result in a decision on the dispute.
+Adjudication is a hearing of a dispute by an adjudicator who will make a decision on the dispute.

 An adjudicator presides over disputes and helps to determine the issues for dispute settlements.
 Adjudicators are experienced professionals in their respective industry and are experts of related subject matters.
 During the adjudication process, adjudicators are responsible for reviewing evidence and documents as well as conducting assessment of the merits of the case for each party.